2022-2023 Policy Recommendations Report for the 87th Texas Legislature

-The Texas Governor’s Committee on People with Disabilities (GCPD) in accordance with its enabling statute, Title 7 Chapter 131, Sec.
-115.009.(3), respectfully submits this report to the Governor and to the 85th Texas Legislature on recommended changes in state laws relating to persons with disabilities.
+The Texas Governor’s Committee on People with Disabilities (GCPD) in accordance with its enabling statute, Human Resources Code, Title 7 Chapter 115, Sec.
+115.009.(3), respectfully submits this report to the Governor and to the 86th Texas Legislature on recommended changes in state laws relating to persons with disabilities.
 GCPD recommends changes in disability policies and programs in the areas of accessibility, communications, education, emergency preparedness, employment, health, housing, recreation, transportation and veterans.

 DeafBlindness is a combination of sight and hearing loss that not only affects a person’s ability to communicate or access information, but may also require significant adaptive strategies in order for the individual to maintain independence.
 The use of a Support Service Provider/Co-Navigator (SSP/CN) is critical to help the estimated 2,486 DeafBlind Texans over the age of 18 lead more independent lives.

 An SSP/CN is an individual trained to act as a link between persons who are DeafBlind and their environment.
 They typically work with a single individual and serve as a guide and communication facilitator, relaying visual and environmental information.
 SSP/CNs are specially trained professionals who communicate with American Sign Language and enable people who are DeafBlind to make informed decisions.
 Common tasks performed by an SSP/CN include helping a person who is DeafBlind attend a medical appointment, participate in a public meeting, shop at a grocery store, or read their mail.
 In Texas, SSP/CNs are usually volunteers.
 The GCPD’s “2020 Report on Support Service Providers/Co-Navigators” recommends the establishment of a State SSP/CN Program to meet the critical needs of Texans who are DeafBlind.